-Like in previous years, local focal points were also asked to report on waste management as part of the 2015 GHG inventory, however on a voluntary basis.
+Like in previous years, local focal points were also asked to report on waste management as part of the 2016 GHG inventory, however on a voluntary basis.
 Nevertheless, providing the data was highly encouraged given that the data will be integral to the UN's broader sustainability reporting in the coming years.
-However, due to the voluntary nature of the reporting and the limited data turnover, the collected data cannot be considered reliable for 2015.
+However, due to the voluntary nature of the reporting and the limited data turnover, the collected data cannot be considered reliable for 2016.
 Reported data have been recorded on a UNFPA internal spreadsheet but will not be shared with SUN.

-New in 2015, UNFPA has begun to measure e-waste production.
+UNFPA has continued its efforts to measure e-waste production.
 E-waste includes items like monitors, laptops, desktops, and mobile phones.
-Country offices reported how many items they disposed of in 2015, and then indicated whether the item had been donated, discarded, or recycled.
+Country offices reported how many items they disposed of in 2016, and then indicated whether the item had been donated, discarded, or recycled.
 Similar to the rest of waste management collection, e-waste reporting was voluntary and data turnover was limited.
+Received data however, provides the basis for a global e-waste programme UNFPA is planning in the future.